-Telephone Calls
+Phone Calls

-Telephone calls may be more personal than letters, but they are more costly.
-Because you get the bill, you must discuss with the incarcerated parent the responsibility for limiting phone expenses.
+Phone calls may be more personal than letters, but they are more costly.
+Because the caregiver gets the bill, she must discuss with the incarcerated parent the limiting of phone expenses.
 It is not fair to put the caregiver in the position of having to choose between accepting charges to allow the incarcerated parent to talk with their children and paying other bills.